 Our 8 Favorite Ways To Celebrate A Safe, Family-friendly Halloween:

-Decorating the house is always a fun family activity, no matter the holiday or occasion.
+Decorating the house is always a fun family activity, no matter the holiday or occasion!
 You can put up fake spider webs, skulls, ghosts, or other spooky decorations around the house to get your children in the Halloween spirit.
-Our favorite decorations are purple and orange lights that give your home the perfect spooky Halloween feel.
+Purple and orange lights give your home the perfect spooky Halloween feel.
 Decorating makes for great traditions that can continue for years to come.

 Pro tip: put on some eerie Halloween tunes while you decorate to make the activity even more fun!

-One of the most memorable pastimes of Halloween is pumpkin carving.
-When you think of Halloween, you probably think of pumpkins.
-So get out the carving supplies and decorating kits and make your own scary pumpkin.
-You can even make it a family competition and judge who had the best design!
+One of the most memorable pastimes of Halloween is pumpkin carving!
+Pumpkins are a huge part of autumn and spooky season.
+Break out the carving supplies and decorating kits and design a jack-o-lantern.
+You can even make it a family competition and judge who has the best design!

 Don’t want to carve the pumpkin?
 No problem, you can just paint it instead!
 This is a great (and safe) option for young children who can’t use carving tools yet.

-Pro tip: if you live near a pumpkin patch, take the kids to pick out their own pumpkin.
-It’ll make the experience even more specialized and memorable!
+Pro tip: if you live near a pumpkin patch, take the kids to pick out their own pumpkins.
+It’ll make the experience even more special!

-You may not be able to go trick-or-treating this year, but you can still satisfy your sweet tooth by creating your own spooky-themed sweet treats.
-Bake some ghost-shaped cookies or spider muffins to share with your family.
-For inspiration, check out Fun popcorn recipes for kids to cook as family!
-Check our especially the Googly-Eyed Cookie Monster is a great recipe for Halloween weekend.
+Satisfy your child’s sweet tooth by baking up spooky-themed treats.
+Try making ghost-shaped cookies or spider muffins to share with your family.
+For inspiration, check out our article, Fun popcorn recipes for kids to make as family!
+Our Googly-Eyed Cookie Monster is a great recipe for Halloween weekend.

-There’s no better way to get into the Halloween spirit than by telling or hearing a good scary story.
-Here is a list of family-friendly spooky stories for kids.
-Huddle around a bonfire or use a flashlight to add that extra spooky effect.
+There’s no better way to get into the Halloween spirit than by swapping scary stories.
+Here is a list of spooky family-friendly stories for kids.
+Huddle around a bonfire or use a flashlight to add that extra eerie effect.

-No Halloween party would be complete without some music to get your little ones in the spooky spirit!
-Your little monsters will have some seriously ghoulish fun singing along to our Halloween Song.
+No Halloween party would be complete without some music to get your little ones in the spirit!
+Your little monsters will have some seriously ghoulish fun singing along to our Halloween songs.
 It’s time to BOO-gie!

 Trick-or-treating is a beloved tradition on Halloween.
 Since the pandemic, many neighborhoods have found new and creative ways for kids to trick-or-treat while keeping the community safe!
-Another way to make trick-or-treating secure and fun is to design your own scavenger hunt at home and hide chocolates and candy all over the house for your child to find.
-Kids love hunting for things—especially things that are delicious!
-You can leave clues or puzzles that your child has to solve in order to find their treasure.
-Don’t forget to leave some of your own favorite candy for yourself!
+Another way to make trick-or-treating secure and fun is to design your own scavenger hunt at home!
+Hide chocolates and candy all over the house for your child to find.
+Kids love hunting for surprises—especially when those surprises are delicious!
+You can leave clues or puzzles that your child has to solve to find their treasure.

-Did you know that, this year, there will be a full moon on October 31st?
-It’s an incredibly rare coincidence that last occurred in 2001.
-This is a great opportunity to teach your kids about the solar system—and tell scary stories afterwards.
+Did you know that there will be a waxing crescent moon on October 31st?
+This is an excellent opportunity to teach your kids about the solar system—and tell scary stories afterward.
 Go outside and observe it for yourselves, but remember, beware of werewolves!

 We hope that this has inspired you to plan your own unique Halloween experience for your children at home!